CodeverDotDev/codever/README.md

 > You can create your own test user, or any other extra users by following the screenshots in
 > [Add a Keycloak user](documentation/keycloak/add-keycloak-user.md) to create it.

-> To be able to automatically add youtube videos published date and duration to the title you need to create a _nodemon.json_ file based on the [backend/nodemon.json.example](apps/codever-api/nodemon.json.example) and your own youtube api key
+> To be able to automatically add youtube videos published date and duration to the title you need to
+> create a _nodemon.json_ file based on the [backend/nodemon.json.example](apps/codever-api/nodemon.json.example)
+> and add your own youtube api key

 ## Testing

-### Backend
+### API (backend)

 ### Integration tests